area9innovation/flow9/doc/devcontainer.md

 When the DevContainer is active, the lower right corner of VS Code will display a green text "Dev Container: Flow9".

-In the DevContainer you now have an environment with your git checkout and the required java, haxe and haxelib installed.
+In the DevContainer you now have an environment with your git checkout and the required java, qt, haxe and haxelib installed.

 If you open a terminal in VS Code you should have a prompt that looks something like this: